 Gallup was most famous for the Gallup Poll, an internationally-respected method of gathering public opinion.
 I believe he coined the phrase “Survey says!,” as popularized by Richard Dawson on Family Feud.

 William, a minister, and his wife, Maria, are the parents of singer, actor and Civil Rights advocate Paul Robeson.

 Grover Cleveland was the 22nd and the 24th President of the United States.
-To date, he is the only President to be married in the White House.
+To date, he is the only President to serve two non-consecutive terms and the only President to be married in the White House.
 His monument is flanked by his wife Frances’s grave and his daughter Ruth’s grave.
-Ruth, who passed away from diphtheria at the age of 12, is erroneously credited as the having the “Baby Ruth” bar named in her honor – some 17 years after her untimely death.
+Ruth, who passed away from diphtheria at the age of 12, is erroneously credited as having the “Baby Ruth” bar named in her honor – some 17 years after her untimely death.
 This is a myth, started and proliferated by the Curtiss Candy Company.
 (No, it’s not named after Babe Ruth either.)

 Just past the Clevelands lies author John O’Hara.

 O’Hara was a prolific writer and the author of dozens of novels, short stories and plays.
 With his debut novel, Appointment in Samarra in 1934, he became a best selling author before the age of 30.
 Several of his stories were adapted for the big screen.
 Historically, he was been placed in the same company of American authors as F. Scott Fitzgerald.